 ~ Oso Negro, in Nelson, has its own “cult” following and for the past 20+ years they have sought to retain the authenticity and artisanal quality of their coffees.
 Enjoy their amazing java inside among the artwork of local artisans or outdoors in their perennial garden.

-Story by a KootRocks staff, top photo by Phil Best in Nelson.
+Story by KootRocks Staffer (Shannon Harrison), top photo by Phil Best in Nelson.